Kitware/SMTK/doc/userguide-attribute.rst

 ~~~~~~~~~~~~~~~~
 SMTK can be used in a broad range of scientific and engineering
 simulation applications.
-In physics-based applications, for example,
+In physics-based applications, such as
-structural mechanics, computational fluid dynamics, and
+structural mechanics, computational fluid dynamics (CFD), and
-electromagnetic modeling, simulations are often performed relative
+electromagnetic (EM) modeling, simulations are often performed relative
-to a geometric model, which may have been created via
+to a geometric model.
+This model may be created using
-computer-aided design, or computationally constructed or
+computer-aided design (CAD), or computationally
-reconstructed from empirical data.
+constructed/reconstructed from empirical data.
+In either case, a
-A discretization process is typically performed with the geometric
+discretization process is typically performed with the
 model to generate geometric input suitable for the simulation code,
-for example, in the form of a finite element or finite volume mesh.
+often in the form of a finite element or finite volume mesh.
-From there, the non-geometric inputs to the simulation code must
+To complete the simulation inputs, the non-geometric inputs are
-be generated, that is, the boundary conditions, material properties,
+generated to enumerate the specific boundary conditions, material properties,
 solver parameters, etc.

-With SMTK, the process of generating this non-geometric input data
+With SMTK, the process of generating simulation input data
-can be automated, providing benefits in reuse and error reduction.
+can be automated, providing the
+dual benefits of work-product reuse and error reduction.
 Once the simulation-specific data are defined in an XML *template*,
 domain experts or other end users can create the simulation data, or
 *attribute data*, for specific problems using the SMTK user
 interface panels.
-Then a simulation-specific python script can be used to traverse
+Then simulation-specific python scripts can be used to traverse
 the attribute data and write the simulation input files.

 Next: